What is Short+Sweet?

-Scripts are accepted throughout the year by Short+Sweet, managed by our Literary Manager based in Sydney, Australia, and shortlisted for numerous festivals around the world.
+Scripts are accepted throughout the year by Short+Sweet, managed by our International Literary Manager and shortlisted for numerous festivals around the world.
 There are no limits to the creativity or content of your scripts, only that it can be performed in 10 minutes or under.
 For a small submission fee of $20/script, there is no limit on plays submitted, and no limit on international Short+Sweet festivals it can be perfomed in.
 This is a unique opportunity to have your play produced around the world, with special encouragement placed on communication between Writers and Directors, and the opportunity to see your play for free wherever it is performed!

 Scripts submitted via the Submit A Script page are assessed, rated and ranked.
 Higher-rated scripts are shortlisted and sent out to directors to choose from for inclusion in the festival.

 Writers are allowed a maximum of one play in Short+Sweet Sydney.
 If this rule changes, all entrants will be notified and it will apply across the board.

 Can I act in or direct a play I wrote?

 If you enter your script through the Submit A Script page as an ordinary script entry, and it is shortlisted then selected for production, then no, you are not allowed to act in or direct it.

 However, if you enter your script as part of an ITCsubmission, then it is possible to act in and/or direct it if it is selected for production.
 Check out your local festival submissions and dates to submit your play as an ITC.

 CREATE GREAT THEATRE | DEVELOP NEW WORK AS AN INDEPENDENT THEATRE COMPANY